arcamens/arcamens/spec.md

 ### Team Features.

-1. Teams can be attached to timelines.
+1. Teams can be attached to groups.
 2. Teams can be attached to timelnie posts.
 3. Teams should have a short description.